lawrenceevalyn/MASTERS-ESSAY/ARTICLE/ARTICLE.md

 [^cf11]: cite Leah Price

-[^cf12]: cite samuels and mcgann 30

-[^cf13]: cite samuels mcgann 36

-[^cf14]: cite Price 13
+[^cf12]: cite Price 13

-[^cf15]: cite Tracy 195
+[^cf13]: cite Tracy 195

-[^cf16]: cite tracy 195
+[^cf14]: cite tracy 195

-[^cf17]: cite tracy 74
+[^cf15]: cite tracy 74

-[^cf18]: Due to Tracy’s interest in uniqueness, 138 of the 208 motifs she indexes appear in fewer than 20 novels, and have thus been excluded from this study.
+[^cf16]: Due to Tracy’s interest in uniqueness, 138 of the 208 motifs she indexes appear in fewer than 20 novels, and have thus been excluded from this study.
 Most motifs contain a number of sub-categories.
 In most cases, I further distilled each motif to its simplest form by ignoring these sub-categories.
 “Poison,” for example, is indexed with categories for “blade,” “chaplet,” “kiss,” “letter,” “orange,” “plant on grave,” and “sacrificial wine”, but I have elided these nuances in favor of a broader motif of “poison (all subcategories),” which applies to 30 novels.
 In cases where a sub-category contains more than 20 novels in and of itself, I have graphed that sub-category as if it were its own motif.
 “Death,” for example, is divided into the sub-categories “emotionally induced,” “pre-nuptial,” and “sad and/or pious,” of which both “emotionally induced” and “sad/pious” include more than 20 novels.
 Ultimately, the 70 key motifs generated 92 charts.

-[^cf19]: I interpret a motif to be “distinctly male” if 60% or more of its authors are male.
+[^cf17]: I interpret a motif to be “distinctly male” if 60% or more of its authors are male.

-[^cf20]: The two bibliographies’ treatments of Grenville Fletcher’s Rosalviva, Or, The Demon Dwarf, for example, serves as a useful illustration of their differences.
+[^cf18]: The two bibliographies’ treatments of Grenville Fletcher’s Rosalviva, Or, The Demon Dwarf, for example, serves as a useful illustration of their differences.
 Tracy’s summary is a litany of events: it begins matter-of-factly with the sentence “Leontini loves Viola di Morini, but she marries someone else,” and is equally unfazed when the titular dwarf arrives in the third act and when the dwarven appearance turns out to be false (51).
 Frank, in contrast, spends more than half his words on context, as in his first sentence:
 	“From Rumplestilskin in the fairytale to the comic evil of Dickens’s Daniel Quilp in The Old Curiosity Shop (1841), the figure of the dwarf was often called upon to perform such demonic services as vengeance, prophecy, child possession, and transformation.”
 (107)
 	To this broad literary history he adds Mary Shelley’s story “Transformation” as potential precursor for the disguise in Fletcher’s novel, and includes several assessments of the Gothic’s particular embellishments of “the dwarf as a resolver of dilemmas of identity” (107) and “dwarfs... spin[ning] webs of murderous intrigue for diabolic ladies” (108).
 All of these details stand in stark contrast to Tracy’s list of seven novels under the index entry “dwarf” (199), which treats the sinister disguise in Rosalviva as interchangeable with depictions of non-supernatural and even non-evil little people.

-[^cf21]: Many of these are “unique” primarily from the point of view of a spreadsheet: “Domestic fiction (various Gothic elements)” and “Domestic fiction (intermittent Gothic elements),” for example, are distinguished only by a slight gradation of degree.
+[^cf19]: Many of these are “unique” primarily from the point of view of a spreadsheet: “Domestic fiction (various Gothic elements)” and “Domestic fiction (intermittent Gothic elements),” for example, are distinguished only by a slight gradation of degree.
 But this interest in slight qualitative gradations is what distinguishes Frank’s model from Tracy’s.

+[^cf20]: cite McIntyre 94

+[^cf21]: cite McIntyre 94

-[^cf22]: cite McIntyre 94
+[^cf22]: cite McIntyre - what page?
+94??

+[^cf23]: cite Baker 175

+[^cf24]: cite Baket 176

+[^cf25]: cite Baker 95

+[^cf26]: cite Tompkins

+[^cf27]: cite Baker 120

+[^cf28]: cite Tompkins 57